PlanetHorizont/ben.hoskings.net/site/2012/05/23/belatedly-introducing-dep-parameters-in-babushka.html.markdown

 At first, this seemed like a great idea, but it turned out to be a flawed design.

 <ul class="cons">
-  <li>Helper methods within deps couldn't access the arguments (block arguments are local variables, which are inaccessible from within methods; see `argh!` above).</li>
+  <li>Helper methods couldn't see the arguments (block arguments are local variables, which are inaccessible from within methods; see <code>argh!</code> above).</li>
-  <li>Block arguments are a language-level feature; their names can't be discovered (on ruby 1.8), and there's no control: no default values, no restricted choies.</li>
+  <li>The arguments' names can't be discovered (on ruby 1.8).</li>
-  <li>Most problematically, block args can't be lazily evaluated later; their values have to be present when the dep is defined&mdash;but deps have to be callable like methods, with different arguments each time.
-To support this, the dep would have to be undefined and redefined for every call.
-Yuck!</li>
+  <li>Their values have to be present when the block is run&mdash;but that block is run once, to define the dep, after which it can be called like a method: repeatedly, with different arguments.</li>
 </ul>

 I experimented with a couple of other designs too.
 Per-dep instance variables would have looked nice: a little `@` badge against every var.
 But not so fast...